JeffreyRacine/static-hugo-site/content/home/about.md

 # About This Site

-This website exists to XXX encourage discussion about any manner of things, academic or otherwise.
+This website exists to encourage discussion about any manner of things, academic or otherwise.
 If this site has a bias, it is likely towards open and free computing technology that streamlines workflow, particularly tools for pursuing reproducible research.
 One difference between this site and my [primary academic website](https://socialsciences.mcmaster.ca/people/racinej) is the presence of a blog that presents a forum for further discussion in the public sphere.

 If you are searching for working papers, information about R packages or textbooks that I have authored, a current curriculum vitae, course information and the like, kindly [visit my primary McMaster academic website](https://socialsciences.mcmaster.ca/people/racinej).